 - Project Assurance – This is where manage by exception and Change Control come in.
 After the first delivery stage, you may no longer agree with your original timeline.
 You can save a new version of your Project Plan with new information and estimates.
 Project Assurance can help devise these new estimates.
 Better yet, senior managers and sponsors can lend their support to get the project back on track.

 If you’d like to keep projects on track, PRINCE2 has so much more to offer.
-For the easiest way to get qualified, we offer an accredited Foundations course with a guaranteed pass.
+For the easiest way to get qualified, we offer an accredited Foundations course with a Pass Pledge.
+The Pass Pledge lets unsuccessful candidates resit the exam for free within three months of their first attempt.
 To find out more, click here to visit our contact page.